This program is restricted to those who have previously attended Vajra Assembly.

 First Week of VTI

-The first week of VTI will again be a practice intensive led by David Iozzi.
+The first week of VTI will again be a practice intensive.
 The intensive is an opportunity for simple, focused practice—a time during which we can immerse ourselves in our ngöndro, Vajrayogini, or formless practice.
 While a majority of the schedule will be practice, each practice group will be supported by group-specific teaching and discussion.
 Reggie will visit the practice intensive at least once during the week.

-Caroline Pfohl, Gaia Mika, and Norman Elizondo will also be leading an MI Bodhisattva Training, a full week of exploring the meaning of the bodhisattva’s work and how the Dharma Ocean Meditation Instructor embodies it.
-Acting as a Meditation Instructor is the essence of the bodhisattva way of life.
+There will also be an MI and Teaching Training, a full week of exploring the meaning of the bodhisattva’s work and how the Dharma Ocean meditation instructor and teacher embodies it.
+Acting as a meditation instructor and teacher is the essence of the bodhisattva way of life.
 It is much more than guidance in learning meditation.
-Visit the MI Bodhisattva Training program page for more information or to register.
+More information will be sent directly to tantrikas as it becomes available.

 Weeks Two and Three

-This year, we are also sponsoring a Children’s Program during weeks two and three, in which an early education teacher will be supporting the children whose parents are attending VTI.
+We are also planning on sponsoring a Children’s Program during weeks two and three, in which an early education teacher will be supporting the children whose parents are attending VTI.
 The Children’s Program, currently being designed, will offer a container for both parents and children to experience VTI.
-If you and your children are attending VTI and would like to enroll in the Children's Program, please contact us at firstname.lastname@example.org.

 About the Teachers